International links in CCFS

 IGCP 648 Database Workshop 2019 was held in Perth from the 24-30 March 2019.

 The second IGCP 662 workshop was held successfully on the 4-10 July 2019 in Ulaanbaatar, Mongolia.
 Sue O’Reilly delivered an invited talk.
 It also included a field trip “Gobi-Altai accretionary orogeny”.
 IGCP 662 project information and upcoming events are available here.

-- Zheng-Xiang Li was the organiser of the IGCP 648 2019 Field Symposium “Geological transect of Madagascar” held from Berforona to Toliara, Madagascar (pictured).
+- IGCP 648 2019, co-led by Zheng-Xiang Li, organised the Field Symposium “Geological transect of Madagascar” held from Berforona to Toliara, Madagascar (pictured).
 For more information visit here.

 Zheng-Xiang Li has established new collaborative ties with researchers at the University of Liverpool studying the evolution of the Earth’s magnetic field through time.
 A field trip to the Bangamall Basin was conducted in June-July with Prof Andy Biggin (pictured).